redsymbol/amitools/README.md

 error if the AMI isn't immediately visible.
 (This option is only supported with states other than "exist", because that's what makes sense.)

-Very often, when using this command, you just want to block until the AMI is in an available state.
-Use ami-waiton-available as a shortcut.
-Use it like:

-  ami-waiton-available AMI_ID

-This is exactly equivalent to "ami-waiton AMI_ID available" with no options.
-It has the same defaults as ami-waiton (the aforementioned intelligence, and waiting through the pre-pending state), but these cannot be disabled.
-If you need that, use ami-waiton instead.

 ## ami-describe-anscestors
 (not implemented yet)